"Do what you do well so they will want to see it again

 Iranian Embassy Siege - SAS in Action

 The SAS assault, codenamed "Operation Nimrod", was broadcast live at peak time on the 5th May 1980.
 It was viewed by millions of people, mostly in the UK, making it a defining moment in British history.
 Both the BBC and ITV interrupted their scheduled programming to show the end of the siege.
 Now discover the inside story of what lead up to the raid, how it almost went tragically wrong, and how it cemented the Special Air Services as one of the elite Special Forces.
+NEW FOR 2018 For a small additional fee I can bring examples of SAS weapons and equipment.

 Four Minute Warning -